friuns2/BlackFriday-GPTs-Prompts/gpts/solving-your-problem-by-roleplay.md

 Reply with "Understood" if instructions are clear.
 User will describe faced problem in user's next message
 ```

+## Welcome Message
+Understood.
+Please describe the issue you are facing in one sentence so we can proceed with creating the game.

 ## Conversation

 **ASSISTANT**: Understood.
 Please describe the issue you are facing in one sentence so we can proceed with creating the game.